trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 So about **3.3M tweets distributed per core-second**, when retrieved with an average timeline chunk of 167.
 And because it's mostly cache misses, per-core performance only goes down to 2.5M/sec when using all 16 hyperthreads, allowing me to reach 40M tweets fetched per second on my laptop.
 Now I'm fully aware **my benchmark is not the full data size of Twitter** nor the most realistic load I could create, but I'm just trying to get an estimate of what the full scale performance would look like and I think this gives a reasonable estimate.
 My test data is way larger than my laptop cache and fully random so basically every load should be a cache miss, and profiling seems to align with this.
 So while I think memory access is marginally slower when you have more of it, the throughput should be similar on a server that had enough RAM on one NUMA node to fit the full-sized tweet cache.
 More realistically non-uniform load distributions I believe would just make it more likely that the L3 cache actually made things faster.

 It also looks like adding tweets to the data structure shouldn't be a bottleneck, given it adds tweets at over 1M/core-sec when the highest peak Twitter had was 150k/sec.
-I don't know why adding tweets in the second batch is slower than the first, given it should be a constant time linked list add.
-I think it might be bottlenecked by some kind of paging in virtual memory, but I'm much worse at macOS profiling tools than Linux ones, regardless a Linux server with hugepages could eliminate that.

 ## Can the prototype meet the real load?
 Very yes!